 Hin Han also has experience with handling a range of criminal cases, including white collar criminal cases, both as a legal representative to defendants and to clients in reporting cases to authorities.
 She is also on the panel as a prosecutor on fiat for the Department of Justice.

-Hin Han publishes widely on topics including blockchain, artificial intelligence, anti-money laundering rules, data privacy, and labour and discrimination matters.
-She is also an author with LexisNexis for data privacy practical guidance content, and has contributed to the Annotated Ordinances of Hong Kong: Business Registration Ordinance (Cap 310) (3rd edition, published by LexisNexis), and to the Butterworths Hong Kong Partnership Handbook (2nd edition, published by LexisNexis).
+Hin Han publishes widely on topics including data privacy, blockchain, artificial intelligence, technology, anti-money laundering rules, and labour and discrimination matters.
+She has also authored data privacy practical guidance content for LexisNexis, and has contributed to the Annotated Ordinances of Hong Kong: Business Registration Ordinance (Cap 310) (3rd edition, published by LexisNexis), and to the Butterworths Hong Kong Partnership Handbook (2nd edition, published by LexisNexis).

-Apart from work engagements, she also enjoys contributing to the society and has been the awardee of the Hong Kong Law Society Pro Bono Community Work Recognition Gold Awards, for providing more than 100 hours per year of pro bono advice and legal services.
-She has also been awarded Professional Volunteers Accreditation Recognition Programme Leadership Award and the Gold Award.
+Apart from work engagements, she enjoys contributing to the community and has been the awardee of the 4th Leadership Bauhinia Award (awarded by the Agency for Volunteer Service (AVS) to recognise professionals who have made outstanding contributions and achievements in volunteering with their professional skills, performed remarkably and served as a role model for service to the community) and the Hong Kong Law Society Pro Bono Community Work Recognition Gold Awards (recognising lawyers who provide more than 100 hours per year of pro bono advice and community service).
+She has also been awarded the Professional Volunteers Accreditation Recognition Programme Leadership Award and the Gold Award by the AVS.

 In her free time, she has volunteered as a Hong Kong Red Cross legal mentor for their Youth Moot and has participated as a Moot Judge for the Red Cross International Humanitarian Law Moots.